rajeshchaunsali/rajeshchaunsali.github.io/_pages/5_openings.md

 ---

 ##### Project Assistants/Associates
-We have an opening for a Project Assistant/Associate for a project on Topological Metamaterials.
+We have an opening for a Project Assistant/Associate for a project on Robotic Metamaterials.
 Candidates with demonstrated skills in experimental mechanics are encouraged to email us their CVs.
+Exposure to Robotics, 3D printing, and vibration testing is desirable.
 The salary would be as per IISc norms.

 *I often get several emails for these positions.
 If I did not respond, please know that I looked at your application carefully but determined that your background was not an ideal fit for the advertised position.*